The Airnode

 # Barriers to API Providers Operating Oracles

-During our work in the past, we communicated with API providers extensively and observed the following barriers to oracle onboarding and operation:
+During work from the past, API3 communicated with API providers extensively and observed the following barriers to oracle onboarding and operation:

 Traditional API providers are typically not more familiar with blockchain technologies than the general public.
 This applies even for the ones that curate cryptocurrency market data—as their main operation is collecting data from exchange APIs, processing them, and serving the result through their own APIs—which does not require any blockchain-specific know-how.
 Therefore, they typically cannot readily operate an oracle node with in-house resources.